WL-Biol385-VR-Projects/ATP-Synthase-Project/README.md

 Carbajo, R.J., Kellas, F.A., Runswick, M.J., Montgomery, M.G., Walker,
 J.E. and Neuhaus, D. (2005) Structure of the F1-binding domain of the stator of bovine F1Fo-ATPase and how it binds an α-subunit.
 J. Mol.
 Biol.
 351, 824–838

-Carbajo, R.J., Kellas, F.A., Yang, J.C., Runswick, M.J., Montgomery, M.G., Walker, J.E. and Neuhaus, D. (2007) How the N-terminal domain of
-the OSCP subunit of bovine F1 Fo -ATP synthase interacts with the N-terminal region of an α subunit.
+Carbajo, R.J., Kellas, F.A., Yang, J.C., Runswick, M.J., Montgomery, M.G., Walker, J.E. and Neuhaus, D. (2007) How the N-terminal domain ofthe OSCP subunit of bovine F1 Fo -ATP synthase interacts with the N-terminal region of an α subunit.
 J. Mol.
 Biol.
 368, 310–318

 Feniouk, B., and W. Junge (2005).
 Regulation of the F0F1-ATP synthase: The conformation of subunit ε might be determined by directionality of subunit γ rotation.
 Febs Letters.
 579(23): 5114–5118.